abhinaykorukonda/psa-scraping/README.md

 ### Get Population Details

 The `get_pop_details` lambda will be triggered every week/month based on the refresh of the data needed.
-Once it gets triggered, we will use `requests` python library to get the data of all basketball population page links.
+Once it gets triggered, we will use `
+` python library to get the data of all basketball population page links.
 These page links will be posted into the `population_hyperlinks ` queue to be processed by `scrape_population`
 Also, the HTML pages need to be stored in S3 and their locations should be mentioned in the table in case the data needs to be reused

 ### Scrape Population
 `population_hyperlinks` queue will act as a load balancer for the `scrape_population` lambda which can either take batches of the hyperlinks or one at a time to download the population page.

-The population page cannot be downloaded using the `requests` page simply.
+The population page cannot be downloaded using the `requests` library simply.
 The population table is actually a dynamically loaded table by javascript.
 Therefore one needs to use browser to load the page and then read the table.

 For this, we can use headless chrome with `selenium` library to download the population table.
 The `scrape_population` will load the page and transform the html table to dynamodb records and store it in the `population` table